blockful-io/shutter-staking/docs/staking-architecture.md

 represents the rewards accumulated and not claimed yet.
 This doesn't include unlocked stakes.

--   if the keyper has no shares, the function will revert.
--   if the keyper sSHU balance is less or equal than the minimum stake or the total locked amount, the function will return 0.
+-   if the keyper sSHU balance is less or equal than the total locked amount, the function will return 0.

 ## Security Considerations